gruntwork-io/docs/_docs-sources/pipelines/security/audit-log.md

 Gruntwork Pipelines leverages AWS CloudTrail to log all actions taken by Pipelines in your AWS account.
 By default, CloudTrail maintains your data for 90 days and is queryable using CloudTrail UI.

 Gruntwork recommends setting up CloudTrail to output all events to an S3 bucket in a centralized AWS account that has been designated for the purpose of logging.
-If you are a Gruntwork Landing Zone customer, CloudTrail is automatically set up to log to a centralized `log` account and sync all logs to an S3 bucket.
-Once logs are in S3, you may set up an additional tool for querying the logs, such as [Amazon Athena](https://aws.amazon.com/athena/).
+If you are a Gruntwork Landing Zone customer, CloudTrail is automatically set up to log to a centralized `log` account and sync all logs to an S3 bucket with a default rule to expire after 1 year.
+Once logs are in S3, you may set up an additional tool for [querying the logs](#querying-data).

 ### CloudTrail

 Gruntwork Pipelines audit logs can be viewed in the CloudTrail UI in each of your AWS accounts.
 To access the CloudTrial UI, navigate to the AWS Console, search `CloudTrail` in the search bar, select CloudTrail from the search results, then select **Event History** from the left side panel.
 All events originating from Gruntwork Pipelines will have a `User name` field containing `GWPipelines`, as outlined in [who gets logged](#what-gets-logged).
+To learn more about querying data using the CloudTrail UI, see [querying in CloudTrail](#querying-in-cloudtrail).

 ### S3